csdheepan/tweetx/README.md

 ## Tech Stack:
 - Frontend: Angular 16
 - Backend: Google Firebase (Firestore Database)
+- Hosting : Google Firebase

 ## Project Structure:
 The project is structured with the following modules:

-- Root Module
-- Profile Module (contains all components required for the application, excluding the login component)
+- Root Module : This is the main module of the Angular application, serving as the entry point and orchestrating the loading of other modules.

+-Angular Material Module : This module likely contains imports and configurations related to Angular Material, a UI component library for Angular applications.

 - Core
-    - Service: All service files
-    - Model: Data model files
+    - Service: : It contains service files.
+Services typically handle data access, business logic, and other non-UI related tasks
+    - Model: It contains data model files.
+These are classes or interfaces that represent the structure of data used within the application.

+-login
+  --login component : login component responsible for rendering the login interface and handling user authentication

+- Profile Module (contains all components required for the application) :  This module is dedicated to functionalities related to profile,user and feed post.
+It includes components and services required for managing and displaying user profiles.

+-shared Module
+  --components: It contains shared components that can be reused throughout the application.
+  --service : It contains shared services that provide common functionality needed across different parts of the application.

+-assets
+  --Images :  Stores all images used in the application.

+-environment
+  --environment.ts- It contains Firebase authentication details

 ## Setup and Installation:
 1. Clone the repository using the command 👉🏻 git clone https://github.com/csdheepan/tweetx.git

-2. Verify Node.js and npm installation using:
+2. Verify Node.js and npm installation using the command node -v , npm -v :
 - Node version: v18.19.0
 - Npm version: 10.2.3
 3. Navigate to the project directory.